Venezuelan first lady's nephews convicted in U.S. drug trial

 Maduro's Socialist Party lost its parliamentary majority after the election.

-Defense lawyers said neither of them intended for any drugs to be shipped into the United States.
+Defense lawyers said neither man was sophisticated enough to have carried out such a massive drug transaction, nor did either intend for any drugs to be shipped into the United States.

+The government of Venezuela has not commented on the trial and did not immediately respond to a request for comment on the verdict.
+Last January, the Venezuelan first lady said her nephews were kidnapped by U.S. authorities.

-David Rody, a lawyer for Flores de Freitas, told jurors on Thursday that much of the evidence came from a paid DEA informant posing as a Mexican cartel member who later pleaded guilty to lying to the government to conduct drug trafficking himself.
+David Rody, a lawyer for Flores de Freitas, told jurors on Thursday that much of the evidence came from a paid DEA informant posing as a Mexican cartel member who later pleaded guilty to lying to the government to engage in drug trafficking himself.

 The informant, Jose Santos-Pena, subsequently testified at trial under the terms of a cooperation agreement with the U.S. government that would have helped him avoid a lengthy prison sentence if he testified truthfully.

-But after defense lawyers presented evidence they said showed he was lying on the stand and orchestrating drug deals from prison, prosecutors took the unusual step of announcing that Santos-Pena's cooperation deal would be ripped up.
+But after defense lawyers presented evidence they said showed he was lying on the stand and orchestrating drug deals from prison prosecutors took the unusual step of announcing that Santos-Pena's cooperation deal would be ripped up.

 "Why did we have this spectacle of this man lying to you in court?"
 Rody said in his closing argument.
 "And I think the reason is actually quite simple.
 It's because they needed him."

+The jury of five men and seven women delivered its verdict after six hours of deliberations.
+Toward the end of their deliberations, jurors had "fought a little bit" over the outcome, Lewis said.

+"By the time we were finished, our heads were spinning," he said.

-(Reporting by Nate Raymond; Editing by Grant McCool)
+Reporting by Nate Raymond; Editing by Grant McCool